Dynamical-Systems-Laboratory/ABM-COVID-Mobility/README.md

 ```bash
 python3.X run_all_tests.py
 ```
 in the `tests` directory.
-Some of the tests may at times fail due to insufficient statistical sampling (e.g. in distribution tests) or result precision (`contribution_class` tests on Linux platforms)
+Some of the tests may at times fail due to insufficient statistical sampling (e.g. in distribution tests).

 ## Documentation